-- Are you sure your “Tone or Conduct at the Top” resonates down, through, and across the organization, or is there “Rot at the Top“, meaning bad apples, are creating bad bunches and ultimately there is a bad crop (A-B-C Theory of Bad Behavior)?
+- Are you sure your “Tone or Conduct at the Top” resonates down, through, and across the organization, or is there “Rot at the Top“, meaning bad apples, are creating bad bunches.
+Ultimately there is a bad crop (A-B-C Theory of Bad Behavior)?

-- Do your key stakeholders truly understand the business, its strategy, and objectives?
+- Do your key stakeholders truly understand the business, its strategy, and its objectives?

 - Are you using the meta-model of fraud to conduct your risk assessments?

-- Is your training limited, poor, or non-existent?
+- Is your training limited, inadequate, or non-existent?